GameMakerDiscord/YY-YAML/README.md

 ## Could YoYo Games do this themselves?

 [Reportedly](https://forum.yoyogames.com/index.php?threads/come-meet-yoyo-at-gamescom.66372/#post-397569), some project format changes are scheduled for GMS2.3, which should be out in late 2019.
 The exact nature of changes is not known at this time.

+## License

+Source code is licensed under LGPLv3;

+I do not impose restrictions on using the binaries;

+Donations are appreciated if you found it useful.